 (1) Salaries and Wages

-(2) Employee benefit costs, including, but not limited to, medical, dental, vision, life, disability, and long term care benefits.
+(2) Employee benefit costs, including, but not limited to, medical, dental, vision, life and long term disability benefits.

 (3) Retirement benefits costs